2018 Rectorial Election

 What is a Rector?

 The Rector of the University of Aberdeen is an ancient post with a rich tradition and the role has been held by many esteemed people throughout the years, including Winston Churchill, Andrew Carnegie, Herbert Henry Asquith and Clarissa Dickson Wright.
-Our current Rector is Maggie Chapman, and she has been in the role since 2014.
+Our most recent Rector was Maggie Chapman, and she has been in the role since 2014.

-The Rules relating to the 2018 Rectorial Election will be published here when they are approved by Senate.
+- Rules relating to the 2018 Rectorial Election

 2018 Election Officers